Kneehill County

-Kneehill County is a municipal district in central Alberta, Canada within Census Division No. 5.
+Kneehill County is a municipal district in southern Alberta, Canada within Census Division No. 5.

 History

 "The municipal history of Kneehill County began in when" [sic] "the Rural Municipality of Roach formed in 1913...
 In 1945, the Municipal District of Kneehill No. 278 renumbered as the Municipal District of Kneehill No. 48.
 In 1997, the Village of Torrington dissolved to become part of the Municipal District of Kneehill No. 48.
 In 1998, the Municipal District of Kneehill No. 48 became Kneehill County."

 Geography

 Communities and localities

 The following urban municipalities are surrounded by Kneehill County: